 Brown School MPH Curriculum

 Our two-year, 52-credit-hour degree, accredited by the Council on Education for Public Health, provides students with the knowledge, skills and tools they need to take leadership in the field of public health.

 This curriculum was designed to be different.
 We are relentlessly focused on understanding problems and creating solutions.
 We transcend the boundaries of academic disciplines, teaching students to think broadly about complex public health issues.

-Learn more about our distinctive approach in the American Journal of Public Health (PDF).
+Learn more about our distinctive approach on our MPH website.

 The list below includes the courses required to build a student's course of study.
 Because of the variety of specializations offered with the MPH degree at the Brown School, the order in which students take their courses may vary.